DevuSolanki/Customer-Churn-Prediction-Project/README.md

 # Customer-Churn-Prediction-Project
 Data Science and Basic machine learning
-Model to prdeict customer churn prediction, Data csv file is also attached.
+Model to predict customer churn prediction, Data csv file is also attached.